wissol/eo/lexicon.md

 * ye: dirty
 * yi: generic container
 * yipe: fish / seafood pond
+* yolik: to be entitled to, to have a right to
 * yok: to thank
 * yuk: to answer